 Yet here as well the return of economic stresses has seen it rally back up above 75.00 of late (trading high 75.46) prior to trading just below it last week and again right now at present.
-Higher resistances are the 80.00 area it is currently trading around and the 85.00 area also last seen on the early 2016 surge.
+Higher resistances are the 80.00 area it has treaded above once again and is currently trading around at present, and the 85.00 area also last seen on the early 2016 surge.